Maybe Minnesota can show the rest of the nation how it's done.

 "We want to get the job done and we want to compromise," Marquart said.
 "That means sometimes you have to give up some of your base's positions, and that's leadership."

 Not everyone in St. Paul saw it that way.
-The governor and legislative leaders were accused of erasing the separation of powers between the executive and legislative branches by working so closely during negotiations.
+The governor and the legislative leaders were accused of erasing the separation of powers between the executive and legislative branches by working so closely during negotiations.

 They were also blasted for excluding House Minority Leader Kurt Daudt, a Republican, and Senate Minority Leader Tom Bakk, a Democrat.